protocolbuffers/protocolbuffers.github.io/content/programming-guides/enum.md

 ### Objective-C {#obj-c}

-After 22.0, Objective-C is conformant.
+Objective-C is conformant in versions above 3.22.0 (released 2023 Q1).

-Prior to 22.0, Objective-C was out of conformance.
-When a `proto2` file imported an enum defined in a `proto3` file, it would treat that field as a **closed** enum.
+Older versions which are no longer supported and are out of conformance.
+When a `proto2` file imports an enum defined in a `proto3` file, non-conformant ObjC versions treat that field as a **closed** enum.

 ### Swift {#swift}